 Do: Experiment with Different Variations

-There are many variations on this recipe I’ve created for you to check out– including fun seasonal and themed ones.
-If you’re sticking to the sacred 70/30 ratio, feel free to play around with different greens and fruits to find new combinations you like.
+There are many variations on this recipe I’ve created for you to check out.
+There are even fun seasonal and themed ones.
+If you’re sticking to the sacred 70/30 ratio, feel free to play around with different greens and fruits.
+Find new combinations you like.

-Experimentation not only keeps you from getting bored, but it also gives you a wide variety of vitamins and minerals, which is great for your overall health.
+Experimentation not only keeps you from getting bored, but it also gives you a wide variety of vitamins and minerals.
+This is great for your overall health.

 Don’t: Store in the Fridge for More Than a Few Days